 Is moving insurance worth it?

-Moving is an exciting but potentially frustrating experience.
-During your move, it’s crucial to make sure your household items are safe and secure.
-Sometimes, though, accidents happen.
-In these cases, it’s a good idea to have coverage.
+Moving is an exciting but often frustrating experience.
+To simplify the process, many hire moving companies, but it’s crucial to make sure your household items are safe and secure with any help you hire.

 What is moving insurance?

 - Third-party insurance: Sometimes, even full coverage from a moving company isn’t enough.
-For more valuable items, opt for third-party insurance.
+For more valuable items, it might make sense to opt for third-party insurance.

-Moving companies that perform interstate moves must provide basic and full coverage options.
-Technically, moving companies cannot sell insurance — in this case, what most people call “moving insurance” is actually moving coverage.
-Actual moving insurance is only available through third parties.
+Moving companies that perform interstate moves must provide basic and full-coverage options.
+Technically, moving companies cannot sell insurance — what most people call “moving insurance” sold by a mover is actually moving coverage.
+True moving insurance is only available through third parties.

 Released value protection

-This coverage is void if you pack your own thing — you assume responsibility by packing.
-Basic coverage is best for those moving a short distance with few high-value items or who want to save money.
+This coverage is also potentially void if you pack your own things — you assume responsibility by packing.
+Basic coverage is best for those moving a short distance with few high-value items or who really need to save money.

-Who might use basic coverage: A college student making a short move from their dorm room to their parents’ house for the summer might opt for released value protection if they are strapped for cash and don’t have any items of especially high value.
+Who might use basic coverage: A college student making a short move from their dorm room to their parents’ house for the summer might opt for released value protection if they’re strapped for cash and don’t have any items of especially high value.

-Full value protection moving insurance offers significantly more coverage than the 60 cents per pound offered by released value protection.
-A common valuation is $6 per pound.
-That means, if your total shipment was 5,000 pounds and all of it is somehow lost, destroyed or damaged, you’re entitled to up to $30,000.
-Full valuation coverage typically costs about 1% of the value of the items you're movings.
+Full-value protection offers significantly more coverage than released value protection.
+A common valuation for full coverage is $6 per pound — so if your total shipment was 5,000 pounds and all of it was lost, destroyed or damaged, you’re entitled to up to $30,000.
+Full-valuation coverage typically costs about 1% of the value of the items you're moving.

 Some companies do offer full valuation based on the actual estimated value of your items.
 If you’re interested, ask each moving company if it offers this when you’re gathering quotes.

-Who might use full coverage: Families planning a cross-country move might opt for full value protection moving insurance.
-This is especially likely if they are willing to spend a bit more to insure their household items or if they are worried about a natural disaster or other event damaging all of their family’s possessions.
+Who might use full coverage: Families planning a cross-country move might opt for full-value protection, especially if they’re willing and able to spend a bit more to protect their household items or if they’re worried about a natural disaster damaging their possessions.